Camps & Workshops

 Time: Tuesdays, 11:30 AM – 12:30 PM

-Pollinators – Discover the importance of pollinators, including bees, flies, butterflies, moths and birds.
+• Pollinators – As the weather warms up in the Watchung Reservation, early blooming flowers and insects add color and sound to the environment.
 Enjoy a walk to the native plant garden, butterfly garden and Girl Scout meadow to look for spring wildflowers and the animals that pollinate them.
+Learn about the important impact pollinators such as bees, flies, butterflies and moths have on the ecosystem.